 - Have your resume translated into Chinese

 - Receive and submit an invitation letter from the school that’s willing to hire you

 - Agree to sign a 1-year contract

-On top of all this, if you are looking to teach English you also need either two years of teaching related experience or a specialized EFL certificate such as a TESOL.
+On top of all this, if you are looking to teach English you also need either two years of teaching-related experience or a specialized TEFL certificate such as a TESOL.

 Once you have everything you need, you can submit your Z visa application.
 But, you aren’t done yet.

 If everything went well, if a few weeks you should receive a Z visa.
 That’s great!